vandanasujit/FIFA20_Player_clustering/README.md

 2. ###### DBscan
 3. ###### Agglomerative Clustering.
  So among these Kmeans and agglomerative algorithm were better in creating the clusters and getting good score.
- For both these models we got approximatily 0.60 silhouette score.
+ For both these models I got approximatily 0.60 silhouette score.
 This score should be between 0.5 and 1 for a good model.
 * ##### Top 10 Countries:
   Identified the top countries producing the most players.
 * ##### Player Age and Improvement: